 This high school course is designed for the adult student who needs more instruction in mathematics before entering an algebra course.
 Basic concepts of mathematics are reviewed, such as solving multi-step equations, linear functions, graphing functions, spatial thinking, polar and parametric coordinates, and conics.
 This course assists students in preparation for the California High School Exit Exam (CAHSEE) and entrance into a high school algebra course.
 This course is aligned with the Common Core State Standards (CCSS), satisfies the second semester of Pre-Algebra in the High School Completion Program, and provides five high school credits upon successful completion of the course.
 Formerly the second half of DE 332.
-Advisory: Successful completion of a basic mathematics course or equivalent
+Advisory: Successful completion of a basic mathematics course or equivalent based on the evaluation of the student's previous transcripts.
 DE 434A HIGH SCHOOL ALGEBRA - A